-Incorrect Selection or Misapplication of Products

-- BHGE cannot be responsible for customer's incorrect selection or misapplication of our products.
+Incorrect Selection or Misapplication of Products BHGE cannot be responsible for customer's incorrect selection or misapplication of our products.

-Unauthorized Repair Work - BHGE has not authorized any non-BHGE affiliated repair companies, contractors or individuals to perform modifications or services on new products or field repaired products of its manufacture.
-Therefore, customers contracting for such services or performing such services on their own do so at their own risk.
+Unauthorized Repair Work - BHGE has not authorized any non-affiliated repair companies, contractors or individuals to perform warranty repair service on new products or field repaired products of its manufacture.
+Therefore, customers contracting such repair services from unauthorized sources must do so at their own risk.

-Unauthorized Removal of Seals - All new valves and valves repaired in the field by BHGE's affiliated repair companies are sealed to assure the customer of our guarantee against defective workmanship.
+Unauthorized Removal of Seals - All new valves and valves repaired in the field by Field Service are sealed to assure the customer of our guarantee against defective workmanship.
 Unauthorized removal and/or breakage of this seal will negate our warranty.

-V. Valve Terminology
+V. Valve Terminology for Safety Valves